As you near retirement, there's a lot to think about. But perhaps the most pressing question is: Where do you want to live in retirement?

 Oftentimes, the proceeds from the clothing, jewelry, games, and housewares that you donate will assist those in your community who have needs related to employment, shelter, food, and emergency relief.
 Some thrift stores even partner with local nonprofits.
 Donate your items to an organization that aligns with your giving goals.

+Consider donating books to your local library.
 Librarians are always looking to stock their shelves with good books.
 Because government funding, grants, and monetary donations can be in short supply, be a good neighbor and unload some of yours at your local library.
-Just be sure to call ahead to find out the guidelines.
+Or stop by neighborhood Little Free Libraries and place books there.

 Food banks